 The journey begins

-‘All struggles/ Are essentially power struggles… and most are no more intellectual/ Than two rams/Knocking their heads together’ - Earthseed: The Books of the Living
+‘All struggles/ Are essentially power struggles… and most are no more intellectual/ Than two rams/Knocking their heads together’ - Earthseed: The Books of the Living, (The Parable of The Sower, Octavia Butler)

 Back in the early nineties before the ‘war on terror’, before the financial crash, before reports of wildfires became everyday news, before the forced displacement of hundreds upon millions, before the systemic rollback of basic human rights.
 Before we woke up one morning and wondered where have all the butterflies gone?